 Plug it into a cigarette lighter

 It is hard to “play with” the battery charging subsystem of a solar power installation to get a feel for how it works until you actually take the leap and buy a solar panel, charge controller and cables and hook it all up to the batteries.
+One great option if you don’t want to do any wiring but want some hands on experience is to get a portable solar panel kit.
+You can sell it later if you want to upgrade to a rooftop system.

 Big inverters that can run the microwave, toaster, blender and vacuum cleaner work on exactly the same principal, the difference is just the amount of power the inverter can produce.
 Big inverters are also wired directly to the batteries rather than plugging into a cigarette lighter.